Prof. Peter Bamberger

 Head of the Organizational Behavior Department

-Editor-in-Chief of Academy of Management Discoveries
+Past-President, Academy of Management

 Research Director, Smithers Institute, ILR School, Cornell University.